vulture2600/SandstoneDashboard/ansible/README.md

 #### Ansible Vault

-Do not decrypt .vault files in place; .gitignore covers .env files but not those ending with .vault
+Some files and variables may be encrypted.
+Do not decrypt .vault files in place.
+The .gitignore file should include .env files but not those ending with .vault

-If you need a decrypted file, use 'view' instead of 'edit' and redirect stdout to .env.somehostname without the .vault
+If needed, use 'view' instead of 'edit' and redirect stdout to .env.somehostname without the .vault

 ```shell
 # If using a password file, the permissions should be 600: